 Tina earned a Doctorate of Education in Curriculum and Instruction from Arizona State University in 2007.
 She is the proud mom of two little boys, Caleb and Gabriel, and enjoys time with her family hiking, biking, and playing sports.

-His previous position was with MGM Resorts International as Director of Learning and Development at their University.
-There he helped run learning initiatives that impacted 62,000 global employees.
-Jason is also one of the first Certified Professionals in Learning and Performance in Southern Nevada.
-He is past-President of the local Chapter of the Association for Talent Development (formerly ASTD) and is currently VP of Membership.
+Jason is also one of the first Certified Professionals in Learning and Performance (CPLP) in Southern Nevada.
+He is past-President of the local Chapter of the Association for Talent Development (formerly ASTD) and is active in the local learning community.

 Namura Nkeze serves as the Senior Workforce and Employee Development Specialist at Seattle City Light, where she is charged with making sure all professional development, leadership training and new employee orientation programs run smoothly.
 Namura enjoys improving processes and has recently earned her ScrumMaster certificate.